cshtdd/hb-api/readme.md

 ## `actions` package

 The actual implementation of the functions will live under the `com.tddapps.actions` package.
 This will receive and return boundary objects.
 These classes will be framework agnostic.

+## `model` package

+Where most of the code and business logic will live.
+This package should be independent of implementation details.

+## `model.aws` package

+The concrete implementation of many of the interfaces.
+These classes can only be tested with integration tests.
+When the day comes the cloud provider needs to be replaced, only the equivalent for these classes should need to be implemented.